ashleighdevito/python_challenge/README.md

 # python_challenge

-In this project, I have created a python script to analyze two sets of data.
+This project contains a python script to analyze two sets of data.
 One financial analysis and the other a political election.

 The financial analysis reads data contained within a csv file and reports: